discordx-ts/discordx/docs/docs/general/client.md

 ### commandUnauthorizedHandler

-define bot reply, when command is not auhorized
+define bot reply, when command is not authorized

 | type                                                           | default | required |
 | -------------------------------------------------------------- | ------- | -------- |